 Wednesday, August 2, 2017

-Summer deserts need to be light and refreshing, here a cooling pudding for all ages.
-If you don't have mango available, use peaches, straberries or any fresh fruit in season.
+Summer desserts need to be light and refreshing.
+Here is a cooling pudding for all ages.
+If mangos are not available, use peaches, strawberries or any fresh fruit in season.
 Consider fruits that alleviate Pitta dosha like pineapple, peaches and pears.

 Tapioca is a starch extracted from the cassava root, native to the North Brazilian area.
-It can be found in form of flakes and powders, although it’s most commonly available in the form of little round pearls.
+It can be found in the form of flakes and powders, but it is most commonly available in the form of little round pearls.
 I’ll also try to come up with a healthy recipe for the amazing tapioca

-crepes that you can find all over Brazil, but for know, I’ll provide you with an amazing tropical pudding recipe!
+crepes that you can find all over Brazil, but for now, I’ll provide you with an amazing tropical pudding recipe!

 • For the pudding: